choelzli/text-editor-pwa/README.md

 ```
 npm run start
 ```
-Then access in Thunder Client and type http://localhost:3000/
+Then access the application via http://localhost:3000/.

 ---